comorment/containers/usecases/gwas_real.md

 # GWAS real

-This use case describes application of [gwas.py](../gwas/gwas.py) to perform GWAS in [MoBa](https://github.com/norment/moba), on height and major depression phenotypes.
+This use case describes application of the [gwas.py](../scripts/gwas/gwas.py) script to perform GWAS in [MoBa](https://github.com/norment/moba), on height and major depression phenotypes.

 Input files: